The Big Brand Positioning Mistake We Are All Guilty Of

 The lesson here then, is that if you want to create a culturally meaningful artefact, it must cut against the grain of the zeitgeist.
 It must rebalance people’s lives.

-Clearly this applies to brands too.
+Clearly, this applies to brands too.
 They are just as much cultural creations as movies and novels.
 They too are things which people consume in order to rebalance themselves – not only functionally, but emotionally too.

 Founders, marketing directors, brand managers in particular – they don’t seem to get this anymore.
 They have come to believe that the only way to appeal to consumers is to act as a mirror; to reflect their lives right back at them.
 This, in part, is why there is such contemporary focus on concepts such as inclusivity.
-It’s not benevolence per se that drives this: it’s a belief that people “buy what they are” – and if you believe that, then naturally you will be concerned with accurately reflecting the diversity of society (which is of course extremely hard to do other than with the most bland of generalities).
+It’s not benevolence per se that drives this: it’s a belief that people “buy what they are” – and if you believe that, then naturally you will be concerned with accurately reflecting the diversity of society (which is of course extremely hard to do other than with the blandest of generalities).

 But the thing is, people don’t “buy what they are”.
 They buy what they aren’t.